postmates/PMJSON/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ## Version History

+#### Development

+* Add full support for decimal numbers (on supported platforms).
+This takes the form of a new `JSON` variant `.decimal`, any relevant accessors, and full parsing/decoding support with the new option `.useDecimalNumbers`.
+With this option, any number that would have been decoded as a `Double` will be decoded as an `NSDecimalNumber` instead.

 #### v1.2.1 (2016-10-27)